ruchisahota/gaia/doc/documentation.md

 ##### `namespace` `string`

-Namespace of object represented by the node.
+Namespace of the object that reported the flow.

 ##### `observedAcceptedFlows` `integer`